mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

    - To protect your data, |onprem| refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.

-   - To upgrade :doc:`high availability environments </tutorial/configure-application-high-availability>`,
-     you must shut down every |onprem| application server before starting any |onprem| application servers upgraded to the new version.

 The following table lists upgrade paths for all versions:

 .. list-table::